 Lesson Three: The Three Act Structure and Plot Points

-Pretty much all movies follow the same plot format, which consists of three separate sections of a film to tell a story.
+Nearly all films follow the same plot format, which consists of three separate sections of a movie to tell a story.
 This is called the 3-Act Structure.

 Act One: The Setup

 Lesson Four: Character